maxzheng/bigquery-data-tools/README.md

     $ transform --help

 Now, you can make any changes in the source code, and it will be reflected in the scripts.

+## License

+This is licensed under [MIT License](LICENSE), so you are free to do anything that you want with the code. :D